aehrc/redcap_fhir_ontology_provider/README.md

 "http://snomed.info/sct" should be understood to mean an unspecified edition/version.
 This defines an incomplete value set whose actual membership will depend on the particular edition used when it is expanded.
 If no version or edition is specified, the terminology service SHALL use the latest version available for its default edition (or the international edition, if no other edition is the default).

+The default terminology service for this module, `https://ontoserver.csiro.au/stu3-latest` is an Australian server and has the Australian edition of SNOMEDCT as its default.

+To define an edition and version the url is `http://snomed.info/sct/<edition>/version/<version>`.
+To get the latest version of an edition then `http://snomed.info/sct/<edition>` is used.

+A list of known editions can be found at https://confluence.ihtsdotools.org/display/DOC/List+of+SNOMED+CT+Edition+URIs

 For the second part of the URL (the query part), the 4 possible values are:
 - *?fhir_vs* - all Concept IDs in the edition/version.
 If the base URI is http://snomed.info/sct, this means all possible SNOMED CT concepts